 - From a lack of recognition for hard work to a lack of expectations, there are a variety of ways that a boss can be bad.

 Few things play as important a role in your success at work than your boss.

 While working for someone you like and respect can make you more committed to your employer, working for someone you dislike and don't respect can have you heading for the door.
-A new study from BambooHR revealed that 44 percent of professionals have quit their job primarily because of their boss.
+A study from BambooHR revealed that 44% of professionals have quit their job primarily because of their boss.